The Best Turkey Burger

 - Toppings of choice: Lettuce, sliced tomatoes, sliced onion, ketchup, mustard

-- Mix together turkey, egg, Italian seasoning, tamari, garlic, sea salt and pepper in a large bowl until well combined.
+- Mix together turkey, egg, Italian seasoning, Worcestershire sauce, garlic powder, onion powder, sea salt and pepper in a large bowl until well combined.

 - Using your hands, form mixture into 5 patties.